hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
 * R358 code cannot be used in automatic mode.
 It must be used in manual mode.
 *
   When the spot gun number is changed, the tool number designated in the spot gun corresponding tool number will be automatically changed.
-You can check the spot gun corresponding tool number in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 1: Gun Number Corresponding Tool Number and Gun Type Setting]` menu.
+You can check the spot gun corresponding tool number in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 2:Welding gun parameter]` menu.

 *
   The servo tool change setting can be performed only when the motor is turned on.